You’ve just finished a great session with your board of directors and you’re buzzing over your company’s growth plans for the next three years.

 Lollipop – Exactly!
 There are a couple of things that you need to address quickly:

-1. Making sure that your website brings the right type of traffic to your website by ranking for more of the key words and phrases that your ideal customer is typing into Google.
+1. Making sure that your website brings the right type of traffic to your website by ranking for more of the key words and phrases that your ideal Fire and Security customer is typing into Google.

 2. Producing tailored downloadable content that answers their questions at the different stages of the Buyer’s Journey gives you the best chance of increasing your website conversion rate to 1% because the visitors coming to your website are going to want to get it in exchange for their email.
 It’s a fair swap!